CxTurkO/CxTurkO/README.md

-# Hi there, I'm Devran - [CxTurkO] 👋
+# Hi there, I'm Devran

-## I'm a first-year student at Bilkent University !!
+## I'm a Second-year student at Bilkent University !!

-- 🔭 One day or Day one
-- 🌱 I’m currently learning everything
-- 🥅 2024 Goals: Learn more about Java

--->